smanolloff/tesla-aws-signer/README.md

 ## Caching

-When caching is disabled (the default), a new AWS key will be issued for signing each request.

-When caching is enabled, AWS keys will be re-used on subsequent requests.
+AWS keys will be re-used on subsequent requests to avoid unnecessary network round-trips.

-To enable caching, you must:
-1. [Start Cachex](https://hexdocs.pm/cachex/getting-started.html) with a specific `name`
-2. Configure `cachex_name` option with the same value used for `name` in step 1.

 ## Caveats